theManiKh/theManiKh/README.md

 - 🔭 I’m Mani and 18 yo

 - 🌱 I’m looking to collaborate on new Startup projects and ideas

-- 💬 Ask me about Python & Lua.

 <br>